Table of Contents

 What is the difference between an IRA and a taxable brokerage account?

 An IRA is designed specifically to save for retirement.
-Unlike a taxable brokerage account, which is used for general investing, contributions to an IRA may be tax-deductible, and the investments within the account can grow tax-free until they are withdrawn at retirement age.
-There are several different types of IRAs, including Traditional IRAs and Roth IRAs, which have different rules for contributions, taxes, and withdrawals.
+Unlike a taxable brokerage account, which is used for general investing, contributions to a traditional IRA may be tax-deductible, and the investments within the account grow tax-deferred until they are withdrawn at retirement age.
+There are several other types of IRAs, including Roth IRAs, which have different rules for contributions, taxes, and withdrawals.

 Is it better to contribute to an IRA or a taxable brokerage account?